‘Young And The Restless’ Spoilers: Victor Behind Murder Plot? Teases Adam Is Alive And Returning

 Other Young and the Restless spoilers on TVOverMind hinted that Adam is alive and survived Chloe’s blast to the cabin.

-Chloe is on the run and went to Canada but she doesn’t know that Adam survived the cabin fire.
+Chloe is on the run and went to Canada, but she doesn’t know that Adam survived the cabin fire.

 RELATED POSTS BY THE INQUISITR